Secretary of State

 Who do I contact to obtain Direct Access?

-Apply for the Direct Access Program on CARS e-Services under Direct Access and List Sales Services.
+Apply for the Direct Access Program on online services under Record Sales Services.
 If you have any questions about the application process or the program itself, please email: CommercialServices@Michigan.gov.